catseye/SixtyPical/tests/SixtyPical Analysis.md

-Sixtypical Analysis
+SixtyPical Analysis
 ===================

-This is a test suite, written in [Falderal][] format, for the Sixtypical static analysis rules.
+This is a test suite, written in [Falderal][] format, for the SixtyPical static analysis rules.

 [Falderal]:     http://catseye.tc/node/Falderal

-    -> Functionality "Analyze Sixtypical program" is implemented by -> shell command "bin/sixtypical --analyze %(test-body-file)"
+    -> Functionality "Analyze SixtyPical program" is implemented by -> shell command "bin/sixtypical --analyze %(test-body-file)"

-    -> Tests for functionality "Analyze Sixtypical program"
+    -> Tests for functionality "Analyze SixtyPical program"

 ### Rudiments ###